NBKRedSpy/QM_SortExcess/README.md

 # Configuration

+This mod supports MCM, which adds a Mod button on the main menu.
+The settings can be changed there or directly in the config file covered below.

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\SortExcess\config.json`.

 |Name|Default|Description|